astropy/astropy/docs/development/testguide.rst

 ============================

 .. warning::
     This document is currently in Draft form and is subject to change.
+Not all described functionality may be implemented.

 This section describes the testing framework and format standards for tests in AstroPy core modules (this also serves as recommendations for affiliated